opt-out-tools/model-online-misogyny/README.md

 Opt Out
 ==============================

-Our study ito online misogyny and how to model it
+Our study into online misogyny and how to model it

 Project Organization
 ------------